Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Discussion

+In Section II, $\phi$ is introduced as abnormal energy from the Dzhanibekov effect, which is presumably compensated by the omitted fast dynamics during the averaging process to form CG particles.
+In the previous study \cite{Koh2021}, which deals with the identical CG Hamiltonians under strongly coupled conditions, the derivation shows that $\phi$ is defined as a cross-correlated condition, serving as an alternative expression for the correlation of the memory effect integral.
+Data from the SWCNT calculated atomic-scale molecular dynamics simulation, converted into CG particles by averaging each trajectory, have demonstrated the existence of cross-correlated energy in the fast dynamics.

+The redistribution of cross-correlated energy, $\phi$, from the overdamping process in Eq.(\ref{eq:eq_cro}), therefore, can be regarded as the evolution process from the fast dynamics that affects the CG particle dynamics.
+The double partial derivative in Eq.(\ref{eq:eq_cro}), which successfully attenuates the collision process and precisely replicates nonlinear bending motion in the previous study\cite {Koh2021}, bolsters the conjecture that the formation of irregular fast dynamics is followed by the macroscopic motion, which is formulated with double partial derivatives as in Eq.(\ref{eq:eq_cro}).
+In other words, what Eq.(\ref{eqn:noneq}) is handling can be presumed as the diffusion process that manages the locally defined entropy production from the strongly coupled two CG Hamiltonian systems.

-According to the definition of the work and heat in Stochastic Thermodynamics, $\phi'$ in Eq.(\ref{eqn:noneq}) is the heat energy that traverses the two distinguished Hamiltonians with the work $w$ from the collision.
-Following the notation in VI Partial Molar Representation in Jarzynski's framework\cite{Jarzynski2017}, a certain amount of heat is induced when the $\phi$ is the function of temperature as below:
+According to the definition of the work and heat in Stochastic Thermodynamics, $\phi'$ in Eq.(\ref{eqn:noneq}) is the heat energy that traverses the two distinguished Hamiltonians, affected by the external work $w$ from the collision.
+Following the notation in VI Partial Molar Representation in Jarzynski's framework\cite{Jarzynski2017}, a certain amount of heat is induced when the $\phi'$ in Eq. (\ref{eqn:noneq}) is the function of temperature as below:

-The temperature dependence of $\phi$ is clear from Smoluchowski equation in Eq.(\ref{eqn:smolu}).
-The fluctuation from the double partial derivative depends on the macroscopic deformation during bending motion and temperature.
-We can conjecture that $\frac{\partial \phi}{\partial T} \neq 0$ and $\frac{\partial \phi}{\partial x} \neq 0$.
-The irregularity of $\phi$ along the tube can cause the unequal value of $\bar{s} $, so that this justifies the energy diffusion as the source of heat caused by double partial derivative.
+The temperature dependence of $\phi$ is clear from the Smoluchowski equation in Eq.(\ref{eq:eq_cro}).
+During the attenuation, it is regarded to be $\frac{\partial \phi}{\partial T} \neq 0$ and $\frac{\partial \phi}{\partial x} \neq 0$.
+The irregularity of $\phi$ along the tube can cause the unequal value of $\bar{s} $, so that this justifies the energy diffusion as the source of heat caused by the double partial derivative.

+Determining how much entropy from $\phi$ contributes to the total entropy production remains difficult at this early stage, without a rigorous study of generalization and parameterization.
+Inferring from another nonequilibrium steady state that is induced with a temperature gradient along the tube axis, the coarse-grained model seems not to include the heat transferred through the fast dynamics that is lost during the dimension reduction for coarse-graining, neither the influence of this fast dynamics with a certain amount of the heat flux to the macroscopic motion which is known as Z mode that enhances the heat conduction\cite{Koh2025}.
+However, a more comprehensive exploration of the generalization of the definition $\phi$, particularly within specific mode-coupling or bi-Hamiltonian structures, is beneficial for quantities pertinent to TUR, especially when established within a stringent theoretical framework for its localized definition.